Do sexual positions and emotional investment equal intimacy?

 Sexual positions and emotional investment both play a vital role in maintaining a healthy, happy relationship with your partner.
 Many relationships could use an agreed-upon commitment to keeping intimacy a priority—it is important to stoke those fires and desires even after the honeymoon phase.

-Before we cover sexual positions, it's important to emphasize that foreplay is vital to emotional investment.
+Before we cover sexual positions, it's important to emphasize that foreplay is essential to emotional investment.
 Your foreplay possibilities are limitless, and it's all up to your preferences and comfort.
-For many, it can range from using the best app-controlled vibrators and hands-free vibrators to mutual masturbation and oral sex—all sexy stay-at-home date ideas.
+For many, it can range from using the best app-controlled vibrators to mutual masturbation and oral sex—all sexy stay-at-home date ideas.

 People often say that sex and intimacy aren't the same, but we disagree.
 Your sex life doesn't have to wane as the years go by.
 Many have found that sex with a long-term partner can be just as exciting when you explore how a combination of certain sex positions and emotional investment can bring you closer together.

 That's not to say other positions should be discarded!
 On the contrary, you should find the right balance between sexual positions that evoke intimacy and fulfill your lust.
 Consider this mix of sexual positions and emotional investment tips when venturing towards a more intimate experience.